-- (1) Once the costs, or portion of the costs identified in the precertification as a component eligible for certification as an individual expense for a project, are expended, the retail electricity consumer may apply to the Oregon Department of Energy for a certificate of qualified expenditure on a form provided by the Office of Energy. - (2) Proof of amount paid must accompany the application for certificate of qualified expenditure. - (a) Proof of purchase for projects costing less than \$50,000 may include canceled checks, credit card statements, and binding contracts or agreements. - (b) Projects costing \$50,000 and more shall have an independent certified public accountant attest to the cost of the project. - (3) A certificate of qualified expenditure for all or part of the cost of precertified new energy conservation project(s) shall be approved or denied by the Oregon Department of Energy in writing within 30 days of the receipt of a complete application.
+- (1) Once the costs, or portion of the costs identified in the precertification as a component eligible for certification as an individual expense for a project, are expended, the retail electricity consumer may apply to the Oregon Department of Energy for a certificate of qualified expenditure on a form provided by the Office of Energy. - (2) Proof of amount paid must accompany the application for certificate of qualified expenditure. - (a) Proof of purchase for projects costing less than \$50,000 shall include receipts marked paid, canceled checks, contracts marked paid or other documentation of expenditure. - (b) Projects costing \$50,000 and more shall have an independent certified public accountant's statement of compilation of amount paid for the project. - (3) A certificate of qualified expenditure for all or part of the cost of precertified new energy conservation project(s) shall be approved or denied by the Oregon Department of Energy in writing within 30 days of the receipt of a complete application.
 A certificate of qualified expenditure may be issued for a portion of the cost of a new energy conservation project(s) that is an individual cost component or project phase defined in the preliminary certificate application and approved in the preliminary certificate.

-Stat.
-Auth.: ORS 469.040, 469.165, 756.040 & 757.600 - 757.687 Stats.
-Implemented: ORS 756.040 & 757.600 - 757.687 Hist.: DOE 3-2001, f.
+Hist.: DOE 3-2001, f.
 10-25-01, cert. ef.
 10-29-01; DOE 6-2004, f.
-10-14-04, cert. ef.
-12-1-04; DOE 7-2015, f. & cert. ef.
-12-23-15
+10-14-04,

-Certification of Qualifying Expenditure for New Renewable Resources
+Certification of Qualifying Expenditure for New Renewable

-(1) Retail electricity consumers whose new renewable resource purchases have received precertification from the Oregon Department of Energy may apply for a certificate of qualified expenditure on a form provided by the Oregon Department of Energy.
+Resources

-- (2) A signed contract to purchase or receipt(s) for purchase of renewable resource certificates for new renewable energy describing the amount to be paid and the length of the agreement must accompany the application for certificate of qualified expenditure. - (3) Proof of amount paid must accompany the application for certificate of qualified expenditure for constructed new renewable resource projects. - (4) Proof of purchase for constructed projects costing less than \$50,000 may include canceled checks, credit card statements, and binding contracts or agreements. - (5) Constructed project costs of \$50,000 and more shall have an independent certified public accountant attest to the cost of the project. - (6) Certificate of qualified expenditure shall be approved or denied by the Oregon Department of Energy within 30 days of the receipt of a complete application. - (7) The certificate of qualified expenditure shall describe the term for which a contracted new renewable resource purchase is eligible for credit against public purposes charges owed.
+- (1) Retail electricity consumers whose new renewable resource purchases have received precertification from the Oregon Department of Energy may apply for a certificate of qualified expenditure on a form provided by the Oregon Department of Energy. - (2) A signed contract to purchase or receipt(s) for purchase of renewable resource certificates for new renewable energy describing the amount to be paid and the length of the agreement must accompany the application for certificate of qualified expenditure. - (3) Contracted costs of \$50,000 and more shall have an independent certified public accountant's statement of compilation of the amount and schedule of expenditure for the project. - (4) Certificate of qualified expenditure shall be approved or denied by the Oregon Department of Energy within 30 days of the receipt of a complete application. - (5) The certificate of qualified expenditure shall describe the term for which a contracted new renewable resource purchase is eligible for credit against public purposes charges owed.

-Stat.
-Auth.: ORS 469.040, 469.165, 756.040 & 757.600 - 757.687 Stats.
-Implemented: ORS 756.040 & 757.600 - 757.687 Hist.: DOE 3-2001, f.
+Hist.: DOE 3-2001, f.
 10-25-01, cert. ef.
 10-29-01; DOE 6-2004, f.
-10-14-04, cert. ef.
-12-1-04; DOE 7-2015, f. & cert. ef.
-12-23-15
+10-14-04,